New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 2. Nature + Outdoor Activity // Austin is the greenest city in Texas, says a WalletHub study that analyzed 26 “green” indicators, such as emissions per capital, smart-energy policies, and green job opportunities.
 It’s a GREAT place to be if you want your weekends to be spent at parks and creeks and on the lake.
 You can find this post with some of my favorite state parks in Texas, and this one with my favorite outdoor watering holes and swimming creeks in Austin!

 3. Dog-Friendly City // Got a pup that you want to be able to hang out with everywhere you go?
 Come to Austin!
 We’re consistently found to be one of the most dog-friendly cities in the country when it comes to the % of the population who has pups and the % of places that are dog-friendly!
-Another wonderful Austin blogger, Caitlin, has this great list of her go-to dog-friendly restaurants and bars in Austin to make finding them even easier.
+Another wonderful Austin blogger and friend of mine, Melanie (Her Boozy Tails), has 4 dogs and is always sharing dog friendly places to go in Austin!

 4. The Weather // I’ll be frank, if you 100% want seasons then do not move here.
 We get like 2 weeks of Winter and it isn’t even two consistent weeks, it’s like 14 random days between December and February.
 Also, summer lasts about 5 months and you will just get 100-degree temperatures for the entire months of July and August.
 If you’re a big fan of staying warm throughout the year, then Austin is a GREAT place for you.
 If you’re not a fan of muggy humid heat all year long, maybe look elsewhere.
 Or buy a de-humidifier?